 They want to “future proof” their careers by equipping themselves with skills in the latest technologies.

-On the other hand, a company that provides internal development opportunities demonstrates to its employees that they’re thinking about their long-term career progression and job security.
+A company that provides internal development opportunities demonstrates to its employees that they’re thinking about their long-term career progression and job security.

 Plus, they can show how these learning opportunities tie into career opportunities.
 For instance, a specific management program may be one way individual contributors can move into team lead roles.

-Driver 4: Positive and supportive manager-employee relationships
+Engagement Driver 4: Positive and supportive manager-employee relationships

 Did you know that your company’s growth is tied to the quality of your managers?